New Salary Structure Under Labour Code 2026 — Full Breakup Calculator

 The tool assumes a simplified professional tax estimate and uses a state wage reference for the basic-pay floor.
 If your company uses city-specific HRA logic, capped PF, or special allowances, treat the output as a strong estimate rather than payroll finality.

-Need context before you present this to HR?
+Need context before you present this to leadership?
 Read the 50% basic salary rule explainer, the PF contribution guide, and the gratuity page.